Monday, February 16, 2026

 I celebrated it almost daily with pleasure.

 I returned from overseas three years ago.
 My favorite bar was five blocks from my apartment.
 The lovely Chinese bartender served cold Stella-Artois in a glass.
 The clientele became my friends.
-I had downed several thousand at Frank’s Lounge on Fulton Street from August 2009 to September 2011.
-I left the USA for Luxembourg to further my knowledge and told my fellow drinkers at Frank’s that I would return a better man, because my next destination bordered Belgium and nothing goes down better than the Trappist beers of that country.
+I had downed several thousands of the beer at Frank’s Lounge on Fulton Street from August 2009 to September 2011, when I left the USA for Luxembourg to became the writer in residence at the British Embassey and told my fellow drinkers at Frank’s that I would return a better man, because my next destination bordered Belgium and nothing goes down better than the Trappist beers of that country.

 Leffe, Duvel and Stella Artois are good supping beers, but they pale in comparison to the Achel, Dubbel, Chimay, Orval, and dark Rochefort.
-None of them are under 7% alcohol.
+None of those brews are under 7% alcohol.

 "What I like about Belgium is seeing little old ladies drinking beer in the cafes at noon.
 It make me feel good."
 Vonelli has been living in Belgium for a number of good reasons.
 Beer was one of them.